Academic Related Policies (Also see Undergraduate & Graduate Academic Catalogs)

 A 24 hr. drop box for express or after-hours ticket payment is located in the University Police Department Office area.
 This box can be used to pay a ticket or submit a ticket appeal without waiting in line.
 Payment envelopes and appeal forms are available outside the parking office.
 Follow the printed instructions to ensure your appeal will be heard and your ticket payment credited.
 The University Police Department is open 24 hours daily.

-All parking permits are the property of The University of Scranton.
+All parking permits remain property of the University of Scranton.
 Permits are to be returned immediately upon termination of employment or enrollment, retirement, transfer or sale of a registered vehicle or at the request of the University.

-Registration is not complete until the permit has been properly and permanently affixed to the vehicle on the rear bumper (driver’s side of the vehicle) or the outside of the rear windshield (lower left corner).
-Only the current permit should be displayed on the vehicle; expired permits should be removed.
+Registration is not complete until the permit has been properly affixed to the vehicle on the rear bumper (driver’s side of the vehicle) or the outside of the rear windshield (lower left corner).
+Only the current permit should be displayed on the vehicle, expired permits must be removed.

 Students must provide a valid state motor vehicle registration the first time they complete a permit application.
-A copy of the state motor vehicle registration will be required in subsequent years only if the vehicle or license plate information has changed.
-Parking Permits are valid from the date of purchase to expiration date printed on permit.
+A copy of the state motor vehicle registration will be required in subsequent years if the vehicle or license plate information has changed.
+The permit is valid from the date of purchase to the expiration date printed on the permit. *Fees are not refundable unless a student is graduating in the fall semester or studying abroad for spring semester.
+Return the Refund Permit form along with your parking permit before the end of the fall semester to receive a partial refund.
+Any outstanding parking tickets or fee’s will be deducted from the refund.

-- First Year and Sophomore Resident Students are not permitted to bring a vehicle to The University of Scranton or to the City of Scranton limits.
+First Year and Sophomore Resident Students are not permitted to bring a vehicle to The University of Scranton campus or to have access to a vehicle within the city of Scranton limits.

 *See exceptions below:

-- Sophomore Resident Education Majors – Student can purchase a parking permit for the semester they are required to be off campus for classroom observing.
+Sophomore Resident Education Majors – Student can purchase a parking permit for the one semester (only) which they are required to be off campus for classroom observing.

-- Sophomore Resident Nursing Majors – Student can purchase a parking permit for the semester they are required to be off campus for hospital clinical.
+Sophomore Resident Nursing Majors – Student can purchase a parking permit for the semester (only) which they are required to be off campus for clinical classes at the hospital.

-- Medical exception - Students requesting a medical exception to The University of Scranton parking policy will be required to complete an authorization form so medical information may be obtained from your health care provider.
-The ADA Committee will review the information received from your health care provider and make a decision to grant or deny the exception.
-You will be notified by email of their decision.
-Contact the Parking Services office at 570-941-7876 for a form or for more information.
+Medical exception - Students requesting a medical exception to The University of Scranton parking policy will be required to complete an authorization form so medical information may be obtained from your health care provider.
+Click here for more information.

 * We do not make exceptions for work/job requirements.

-Students living in private non-University housing in the Hill Section of Scranton are not permitted to purchase a University parking permit.
+Students living in private non-University housing in the area of The University of Scranton, which includes north to Gibson St., south to Ridge Row, east to Harrison Ave. and west to Mifflin Ave., are not permitted to purchase a University parking permit.

 Replacement permits can be obtained at the Parking Services Office.
-Remnants demonstrating total destruction of the current permit must be returned in order to obtain a replacement permit for $5.00.
-Permits reported stolen can be replaced at the $5.00 fee if a theft report has been filed with University Police.
+Remnants demonstrating total destruction of the current permit must be turned in to entitle the registrant to a replacement permit for $5.00.
+If total destruction is not demonstrated, replacement will be at the full regular cost of the permit.
+Permits reported stolen can be replaced at the $5.00 fee if a theft report has been filed with the University Police Department.

-Parking arrangements for guests and visitors to the campus are the responsibility of the activity sponsor.
+Parking arrangements for guests and visitors to the campus are the responsibility of the inviting party or activity sponsor.
 Sponsors should coordinate parking arrangements with the Parking Services Office for their visitors or events at least two weeks in advance of the event date.

 Eligible students who occasionally need to drive a vehicle to campus can purchase a daily permit at the Parking Services Office.
 The daily rate is $2.